-The 5m market is deservedly dominated by fast and affordable tinnies but what of more comfortable fibreglass options?
-Whittley Clearwater’s entry-priced 1650 offers unexpected value, Tim van Duyl finds
+The 5m market is deservedly dominated by fast and affordable aluminium fishing boats, but what of more comfortable fibreglass fishing options?
+The entry-priced Whittley Clearwater 1650 offers unexpected value.

 I’m often asked to recommend an ideal first boat.
 It’s almost impossible to answer as the ideal boat depends on so many variables, not least being the budget and intended use.
 I usually find I’m inclined to suggest a secondhand Quintrex as they can be affordable and reliable starts to the boating life – after the decent inspection I’d advise you give any preloved purchase.